cket/cgl-docker-lib/rnaseq-cgl-pipeline/README.md

 The preferred way to run this pipeline is to colocate the pipeline and sample inputs in the location from which the pipeline will be run.
 This greatly simplifies the command line and complexity of running the container.
 This location must have _plenty_ of storage, as Toil's job store and temp directories will be created at this location during run time.
+A safe estimate for a single sample would be about 100 Gigabytes.

  `-v /var/run/docker.sock:/var/run/docker.sock` must **always** be supplied as Docker argument (see bottom of README for details).